mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### DENSITOMETER

 The densitometer uses an object’s natural gravity to measure its density, building a three-dimensional image of the object.
 This portable densitometer’s range depends on the mass of the object being scanned.
-A detailed scan of a person-sized object is possible at 100 metres, while a small starship or building can be scanned more than a kilometre distant, even through intervening obstacles.
+A detailed scan of a person-sized object is possible at 100 meters, while a small starship or building can be scanned more than a kilometer distant, even through intervening obstacles.

 Item TL Effect Kg Cost
 Densitometer 14 Gravity imager 5 Cr20000